Meet Richard I Levine

 Q: If I was a first-time reader of your books, which one would you recommend I start with and why?

 A: I would definitely begin with my newest work because it’s “hot of the presses” as they say.
-I wouldn’t deter anyone from my earlier work which are the four novels of the Ray Silver action adventure series.
-While each book can be read as a stand-alone, just know that where one book ends, the next book begins.
+I wouldn’t deter anyone from my earlier work be it the four novels of the Ray Silver action adventure series or To Catch the Setting Sun which is a murder suspense thriller set on Oahu.